drelliotlee/japanese-keyboard-fastswitch/README.md

 ## Headaches I Encountered
 - Every physical key does not correspond 1-to-1 with a virtual key that windows registers 🤯.
 Depending on your active language and keyboard, a physical key can map to different virtual keys.
 - Some keys (like the `fn` key) are not re-programmable because they are controlled directly by your hardware's BIOS
+- Use `sleep, 200` in between keystroke sequences

 ## Technologies Practiced
 - Autohotkey